srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 CU/DU
 =====

-The CU/DU is provided by the srsRAN Project gNB.
+The CU/DU is provided by the |project_name|.
 The Open Fronthaul (OFH) Library provides the necessary interface between the DU and the RU.
 The DU is connected to the fronthaul switch via SFP+ fiber cable.

 RU
 =====

 Users should chose the RU that best suits their usecase and specific requirements.
 There are various O-RUs available with specific implementations for indoor and outdoor use, various price points, and various hardware capabilities.
-A list of tested O-RUs can be found :ref:`here <hw_integration>`, along with details on using them with the srsRAN Project gNB.
+A list of tested O-RUs can be found :ref:`here <hw_integration>`, along with details on using them with |project_name|.

 For all set-ups the RU should be connected to the fronthaul switch via SFP+ fiber cable through the main fronthaul interface.